New company: what you have to disclose

 Display of signage

-You must display the company's registered name at its registered office and inspection place(s), and any other location at which you carry on business.
+You must display the company's registered name at its registered office and inspection places, and any other location at which you carry on business.
 The sign must be in a prominent position so that a visitor can read it easily.
 A company may be exempt from this requirement if:

-- it has never traded - that is, they have been dormant since incorporation;
+it has never traded - that is, they have been dormant since incorporation

-- the location is primarily a domestic location.
+the location is primarily a domestic location

-Shared premises and electronic sign
+Shared premises and electronic signage

 Where a business property is shared by six or more companies and an electronic notice board is used, each company is required to display its registered name only for at least 15 continuous seconds at least once every three minutes.